SARAH GREENALL YOGA - LIVE WELL. AGE WELL.

 Picture

-Sarah Greenall is a yoga and meditation teacher (since 2015) and practitioner since 2002.
-Her passion, however, as a child was music - playing piano and flute, performing in orchestras and singing in choirs.
+Sarah Greenall is an experienced yoga and meditation teacher of over 10 years.
+Her passion as a child, however, was music - playing piano and flute, performing in orchestras and singing in choirs.
 Kirtan allows her to bring together both loves - music and yoga - and, through chanting, can come home to that place of deep heart-felt joy, expression and connection.
 She feels it is a deep privilege to be able to offer this practice, connecting with others in community.

 Picture